Estimated reading time: 7 minutes

-Some people who decide that they want to switch careers don’t have a high school diploma.
+Some people who decide to switch careers don’t have a high school diploma.
 This isn’t the insurmountable obstacle that it sounds like!
-We’re totally willing to work with you if you contact us about the issue.
+We’ll work with you if you contact us about the issue.
 There are GED programs that you can easily take, pass, and use to begin your certificate program.

-Myth verdict: Everyone’s life is different, and so everyone’s career path is also different.
+Myth verdict: Everyone’s life is different, so everyone’s career path is different.
 There are as many ways to change careers as there are people who do it!

 More on Switching Careers

 While moving from one career path to another is a challenge, it’s nowhere near as hard as you may have previously thought.
 You won’t need to retake every gen-ed course that you’ve already passed.
-In fact, you may even be able to get certified in a field without redoing your degree!
+You may even be able to get certified in a field without redoing your degree!

-Now that you know why the biggest myths about switching careers are false and have an understanding of the truth, it’s time to look into pursuing your passions.
+Now that you know why the biggest myths about switching careers are false and understand the truth, it’s time to look into pursuing your passions.
 Click here to learn about the many certificate programs we offer.
-You can get certified in a variety of fields from health care to business, so it’s easy to get into a field you love.
+You can get certified in various fields, from healthcare to business, so getting into a field you love is easy.